rushiagr/puppet-rjil/README.md

 * stmonleader needs to have all it's mons registered as well as an OSD number that matches num replicas.

 3. Once stmon.service.consul is registered in consul, stmon, ocdb, and oc can start compiling.
 These machines have not performed any configuration at all at this point.
-At the same time, stmonleader might be adding it's ods (which takes two runs)
+At the same time, stmonleader might be adding it's osd (which takes two runs)

 4. oc will start compiling, but it blocks until the database is resolvable, once that is resolvable, it continues.
 At the same